zaphosting/docs/docs/vserver-windows-soulmask.md

 You will now be able to direct connect to your server via your IP by inputting your server's IP address and 8777 port within the in-game multiplayer menu.

-If you wish your server to be available in the server list, please check out our [Soulmask Server Configuration guide](soulmask-configuration.md) and add the appropriate `-SteamServerName` parameter into your **StartServer.bat** file.
+If you wish your server to be available in the server list, please check out our [Server Configuration](soulmask-configuration.md) and add the appropriate `-SteamServerName` parameter into your **StartServer.bat** file.
 Save the file once done and run the batch file again.

 You have successfully installed Soulmask on your Windows Dedicated Server.